rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 Here, the LCS is `acf`.

 Hence, it can also be a sequence that is scattered across *both* strings.

+One interesting characteristic of this problem is that the LCS can be computed incrementally, by calculating the LCS of substrings
+(more on this later).

+This is why the most efficient solution is to use dynamic programming.

 ### Dynamic Programming Solution